-To reduce the risk of injury, never run the engine with one wheel off the ground, such as when changing a tire.
+To avoid injury, never run the engine with one wheel off the ground, such as when changing a tire.

 PREPARING TO DRIVE YOUR VEHICLE

 Utility vehicles have a significantly higher rollover rate than other types of vehicles.

 In a rollover crash, an unbelted person is significantly more likely to die than a person wearing a seat belt.